An update on the situation in Lebanon

 This is our latest update on the situation of Christians in Lebanon as a result of the war.
 ACN has been working in Lebanon for decades, so we were already plugged into communities here when the southern and then eastern parts of the country began to be attacked.
 We were able, therefore, to have a swift response to the displacement of people as a result of daily Israeli bombardment.
 We are focused on providing for the great medical, food and housing needs that arose and continue to increase as a result of this violence and devastation.

-Currently there are more than 1 million internally displaced people (IDPs) spread across in Beirut, Mount Lebanon, and the North of Lebanon.
-These are people who have evacuated (many on foot) from southern and eastern parts of the country.
-These 1 million IDPs, who had normal lives and jobs, and homes of their own, are sheltering where they can in schools, church halls, houses or hotels, and in the most desperate situations, on the roads.
-We are working hard to provide as many temporary accomodations as we can, as well as running water, food, and medical supplies.
+Currently there are more than 1 million internally displaced people (IDPs) spread across Beirut, Mount Lebanon, and the North of Lebanon.
+These are people who have evacuated (many on foot) from the southern and eastern parts of the country.
+These one million IDPs (who had normal lives, jobs, and homes of their own) are sheltering where they can in schools, church halls, houses or hostels - and in the most desperate situations, on the side of the road.
+We are working hard to provide as many temporary accommodations as we can through our diocesan and community partners, as well as running water, food, medical supplies, clothes, and other basics.

 These sudden refugees from the southern and eastern parts of the country typically have two sources of income: the cultivation of olives and tobacco.
 Because of the violence, they’ve now lost their income for this year too.
 Public schools will not start before the 4th of November, while 98% of the Catholic schools have already started back.
 Catholic schools in Mount Lebanon and the North have started back in person, while Catholic schools in other parts of the country are online.